- Consider More

 Former students who transfered out of Assabet can request a transcript here.

 If you didn't graduate, don't give up.
-You can still complete your education or pursue a new avenue for learning at a community college.
-If you are a former student that did not graduate, please let us know what resources we can add to the website to help you by sending an email to webmaster@assabet.org.
+You can still complete your education or pursue a new avenue for learning at a community college or with Assabet Community Education.
+If you are a former student that did not graduate, please let us know what resources we can add to this website to help you by sending an email to webmaster@assabet.org.
 Possible resources might include:

 Parents & Guardians